 Understanding Slab Jacking and Piering

 Foundation problems are a major inconvenience.
 Just as you get your home looking the way you want it, you suddenly discover a small crack that spells doom to your foundation, thus, your home.
-If you notice any sort of oddity to your house—a random crack in the tile or wall, a tilt or crack in the chimney, an imbalance to your home—it is essential you contact a professional immediately.
+If you notice any sort of oddity to your house—a random crack in the tile or wall, tilt or crack in the chimney, an imbalance to your home—it is essential you contact a professional immediately.
 The expert will inspect the issue and will inform you of the procedure necessary to resolve it.
 Two common procedures include slab jacking and piering.
 To best educate you and to prepare you for each of these established solutions, please continue reading.

 Slab jacking is the process of pumping mud through drilled holes into the material beneath your home in order to level or raise the foundation.
 The soil beneath your home can shift over time.
 Many establishment issues are the result of lengthy droughts, something Texas residents are no stranger to.
 This is why foundation problems are most prevalent among homes/buildings in Texas, Arizona, and California.
-Droughts cause soil to shrink.
+Droughts cause the soil to shrink.
 Less soil means less stability.
 Additionally, shrinking soil allows more openings and passageways for water to penetrate.
 Water entering into unwelcome areas causes unwanted shifts.

-This is when slab jacking becomes necessary.
+This is when the slab jacking becomes necessary.
 A mixture of water, soil, and cement makes up the substance (mud) that your contractor will fill the foundation in order to level it.
 Simply put, the mud will fill the gaps beneath your home to stabilize it.

 Please keep in mind that slab jacking is not considered a permanent fix.
 It will help and it could last for the lifetime of your home; however, there are more permanent options.
 Your hired professional will have plenty of input as to what the best option is for your home.